DarKnight0102/multi-channel-authentication-with-DI-Java/README.md

 Then create a file called FacebookAuthenticate in /src/main/java/com/bill/security/authentication.

-Just like with Google, we will need to send a request to facebooks servers to get an access\_token.
+Just like with Google, we will need to send a request to facebook's servers to get an access\_token.
 Facebook is a little easier in that it only requires 4 parameters:

 - client\_id
 - redirect\_uri